High-Entropy Skutterudites as Thermoelectrics: Potential Synthesizability, Enhanced Stability and Band Convergence via the Cocktail Effect: Results and discussion

-Firstly, it can be observed that in each row of the panel in Figure~\ref{fig:tdos}, the range of relative energies or bandwidth, $w$, of each system decreases from left to right: $w_{\text{Fe\textit{M}RhIr}} < w_{\text{Fe\textit{M}CoIr}} \simeq w_{\text{Fe\textit{M}CoRh}}$ (M=Ni, Pd, Pt).
+Firstly, it can be observed that in each row of the panel in Fig.~\ref{fig:tdos}, the range of relative energies or bandwidth, $w$, of each system decreases from left to right: $w_{\ce{FeMRhIr}} < w_{\ce{FeMCoIr}} \simeq w_{\ce{FeMCoRh}}$ (M=Ni, Pd, Pt).
 This trend can be explained in terms of the covalent radii (Table~SI-I).
 Rh and Ir have much more similar covalent radii to each other than Co, making them more miscible.
 In fact, size similarity is one of the variables considered in the classic alloy miscibility rules established by Hume-Rothery.
 This greater miscibility is what causes the range of relative energies to be smaller.
-On the other hand, when analyzing each column in Figure~\ref{fig:tdos}, the bandwidth increases from top to bottom.
-Therefore, $w_{\text{FeNi\textit{MN}}} < w_{\text{FePd\textit{MN}}} < w_{\text{FePt\textit{MN}}}$ (M,N=Co,Rh,Ir).
+On the other hand, when analyzing each column in Fig.~\ref{fig:tdos}, the bandwidth increases from top to bottom.
+Therefore, $w_{\ce{FeNiM^1M^2}} < w_{\ce{FePdM^1M^2}} < w_{\ce{FePtM^1M^2}}$ (M$^1$,M$^2$=Co,Rh,Ir).
 In this case, this trend cannot be justified solely based on atom size.
 The Fe atom, in fact, has a covalent radius whose value is approximately intermediate with respect to the values of Ni and Pd.
 However, continuing with the use of the miscibility rules established by Hume-Rothery, the second criterion highlights the importance of having similar electronegativity values (Table~SI-I).
 Fe and Ni have much more similar Pauling electronegativity values than the values tabulated for Pd and Pt.
-This would explain the greater miscibility and smaller bandwidth for the (FeNi{\it{MN}})Sb$_3$ systems compared to the (FePd{\it{MN}})Sb$_3$ and (FePt{\it{MN}})Sb$_3$.
+This would explain the greater miscibility and smaller bandwidth for the $\ce{(FeNiM^1M^2)Sb12}$ systems compared to the $\ce{(FePdM^1M^2)Sb12}$ and $\ce{(FePtM^1M^2)Sb12}$.
 In addition to the description of bandwidth, it is important to analyze the distribution of configurations, or equivalently, the thermodynamic density of states across the band.
 Two different trends emerge.
 Some systems display a clear maximum in the thermodynamic density of states, typically located at the center of the band.
 In these systems, the number of configurations decreases rapidly on either side of the maximum, resulting in a Gaussian-like distribution.
-The majority of (Fe{\it{M}}CoIr)Sb$_3$ and (Fe{\it{M}}CoRh)Sb$_3$ (M=Ni, Pd, Pt) systems exhibit this behavior.
-Conversely, (Fe{\it{M}}RhIr)Sb$_3$ (M=Ni, Pd, Pt) systems show a flatter distribution, and in some cases, the presence of two maxima is observed.
+The majority of \ce{(FeMCoIr)Sb12} and \ce{(FeMCoRh)Sb12} (M=Ni, Pd, Pt) systems exhibit this behavior.
+Conversely, \ce{(FeMRhIr)Sb12} (M=Ni, Pd, Pt) systems show a flatter distribution, and in some cases, the presence of two maxima is observed.
 This may suggest a clustering phenomenon.